Drama Festival twice ‘Best Actor’ Tim Seed in TTG fall production.

 But it is in serious, even dramatic, roles that Tim excels and they made him scoop the coveted award twice in a row, with co-protagonist Erica McGrail Barabich.
 In fact he relishes the serrated dialogue that needs perfect timing and on-stage chemistry that makes the two bounce off each other impeccably; a type of acting that shines the light on each other’s talent instead of out-staging it, and makes them perform as one.

 In How My Light Is Spent, the young pair mimicked multiple roles in a complex multilayered conversation set in the Welsh city of Newport, where they had to don multiple accents and inflections without slipping into caricature.
-“We listened to several Welsh comedians and actors to get comfortable with the nuances of accent and adapt it to age and social status of the characters played.
+“We listened to several Welsh comedians and actors (visit website for classes and help) to get comfortable with the nuances of accent and adapt it to age and social status of the characters played.
 Thanks to Welsh-born fellow amateur actress Eleri Surrey’s advice we fine-tuned our speech,” Tim explains, adding he got so into the part that he went on speaking in twang at home with his six-year old daughter, who of course enjoyed it as a quirky novelty.

 Tim and Erica were first cast together by Julian Felice in Hashtag, and last year auditioned together for Lemons Lemons Lemons, which took the Drama Festival 2017 by storm and had Daniel re-cast the duo for this year’s entry, as the two productions were somewhat similar in their minimalistic set, virtually nonexistent props, cast multitasking on a hefty number of lines.
 Tim says he learns his lines fairly easily, spending about one hour a few nights a week at his kitchen table studying his part from the day he is selected for it, so that he becomes confident to act without the script in his hands about three weeks before opening night.
 He describes himself as a perfectionist and believes there are extra ways to refine his performance, no matter how many times the director reassures him that it’s fine as it is.
 He is also scrupulous about effectively learning lines as early as possible, to avert the dread he may go blank on stage.